 (Ageing, Home and Community)

-Turn your passion for care into a career with the St John CHC33015 Certificate III in Individual Support
+Turn your passion for care into a career with the St John CHC33021 Certificate III in Individual Support.

-This qualification will provide you the skills to provide support with empathy and care to people living at home or in aged-care, who need support due to ageing or disability.
-The course is your gateway to a rewarding career working along passionate and fulfilled colleagues.
+This qualification will provide you with the skills to provide support with empathy and care to people living at home or in aged care who need support due to ageing or disability.
+This individual support course is your gateway to a rewarding career working with passionate and fulfilled colleagues.

 This program is designed over a standard academic year comprising of 52 weeks.
 Participants will undertake face-to-face workshops and supported self-paced learning.

-There are no pre-requisites for CHC33015 Certificate III in Individual Support.
+There are no pre-requisites for CHC33021 Certificate III in Individual Support.

 As per the qualification requirements, participant is required to undertake 120 hours of work placement as detailed in the Assessment Requirements of the units of competency.
 Participants are required to undertake supervised practical placement in relevant aged and home care settings.
 Evidence provided by the supervisor will contribute to assessment of the participant’s ability to work at this level.
 Prior to commencing work placement, participant will be required to provide the following:

 For full fee paying students: Total course fee is $3,500 and can be paid using the below payment methods